rust-lang/rfcs/text/1598-generic_associated_types.md

 This trait cannot be expressed in Rust as it exists today, because it depends on a sort of higher-kinded polymorphism.
-This RFC would extend Rust to include that specific form of higher-kinded polymorphism, which is refered to here as associated type constructors.
+This RFC would extend Rust to include that specific form of higher-kinded polymorphism, which is referred to here as associated type constructors.
 This feature has a number of applications, but the primary application is along the same lines as the `StreamingIterator`
 trait: defining traits which yield types which have a lifetime tied to the